 As of January, 2020, the federal government has moved to an improved version of CUI called the Cybersecurity Maturity Model Certification (CMMC), which now includes a verification component.

-Every federal contractor that stores, processes, or transmits Federal Contract Information (FCI) or CDI is considered a covered entity and therefore required to adhere to the CMMC regulation.
+Every federal contractor that stores, processes, or transmits Federal Contract Information (FCI) or Covered Defense Information (CDI) is considered a covered entity and therefore required to adhere to the CMMC regulation.
 This requirement also includes their subcontractors and supply chain that share in FCI and CDI.

-CMMC is designed to measure the cybersecurity maturity of an organization through five different levels.
-The levels consist of processes and cybersecurity best practices, frameworks, and standards from the community.
-Each level has a set of processes and practices, which build on the previous level.
+CMMC is designed to measure the cybersecurity maturity of an organization through three different levels.
+The levels consist of cybersecurity best practices, frameworks, and standards from the community.
+Each level has a set of practices, which build on the previous level.

-- Level 3 builds on Level 1 & 2 and now includes all the safeguards requirements from NIST SP 800-171 including a System Security Plan (SSP) and Plan of Action and Milestones (POAM)
+Level 2 builds on Level 1 and now includes all the safeguards requirements from NIST SP 800-171

 So how do you achieve CMMC compliance?

 And which level do you need?
 Unlike in the past, companies must now have a third-party validate their CMMC compliance.
 Basically, compliance requirement is now necessary to continue to do business in this industry.